scmorrison/uzu/README.md

 }
 ```

-Add the name of your `Perl 6` module to your config as `extended` (do not add the module file extension):
+Add the name of your `Raku` module to your config as `extended` (do not add the module file extension):

 ```yaml
 extended: 'MyApp'